 Common mistakes to watch for

-• The AFM’s January 2025 fraud review found that auditors perform “standard procedures” without adapting their nature, timing, and extent to the specific fraud risk.
-ISA 240 (Revised)’s enhanced documentation requirements are designed to force that specificity.
+• The AFM’s January 2025 fraud review found that auditors perform “standard procedures” without adapting the nature and timing to the specific fraud risk.
+SALY with better narratives is not the answer.
+ISA 240 (Revised)’s expanded documentation requirements force that specificity.
 Documenting the risk without documenting why your planned procedures address that specific risk is the most likely failure point.

 • In its 2023 fraud risk analysis review, the AFM found that teams frequently failed to recognise the presumed fraud risk in revenue recognition.
 Under the revised standard, the documentation bar for rebutting that presumption is higher.
 Rebuttal without a specific rationale tied to the entity’s circumstances will be a finding.